 || (10 hours riding)

 |2017/2018: 1 May - 30 September|| $1,347

 Accompanying non-riders discount is 25%

-For 2017, return guests can pay low season rates all year
+For 2017 and 2018, return guests can pay low season rates all year

 Children under 15 sharing a room with their parent(s), or two children sharing together receive a discount of 20%

 INCLUDES Riding; full board accommodation

 SINGLE SUPPLEMENT No single supplement if willing to share, otherwise €13 per night for a rider to guarantee a single room (payable locally)

 PAYABLE LOCALLY Drinks; optional activities; airport transfers; massages (c.€30)

 TRANSFERS from Budapest to El Bronco are €70 per person return (1-3 people) and €50 per person return (4 or more people)